DaJoker29/worldbuilding-project-omd/Meeting Notes/Meeting 8 - 04.07.2025.md

 - Joe - Add bogginess to the feywild forest.
 - Joe - Mountains are pulled from thousands of different mountain ranges.
 - Gilded Remnant: Displaced royals looking to hold on to their privilege and decorum.
+	- Noble advisor who scammed himself into leadership of the Remnant.
 - Druid Subclass of Chaos